OZamudio51/workout-suggester-api/README.md

-# Express Boilerplate!
+# Workout Suggester Api

-This is a boilerplate project used for starting new projects!
+This server was made with a boilerplate that is used for starting new projects!

 ## Set up